Approximability Landscape of Welfare Maximization within Fair Allocations: Maximizing Social Welfare with Two Agents

-Naturally, we have $\OPT\leq\OPT(C_2)$, as the additional constraints $C_1$ in $\OPT$ can only possibly reduce the optimal social welfare.
-The lemma below shows that the equality is achieved.
-In other words, among all the allocations that maximizes the social welfare subject to $C_2$, there exists one that satisfies $C_1$ as well (and is thus EF1).
+Next, we sketch the proof of \Cref{thm:FPTAS} and highlight only the key components.
+First, since the initial allocation $(O_1, O_2)$ maximizes social welfare, agent 1 must not envy agent 2.
+Otherwise, swapping the two bundles results in higher social welfare, which contradicts the optimality of $(O_1, O_2)$.
+Since $\Phi_{2\not\rightsquigarrow 1}$ is a part of the EF1 constraint and the additional constraint $\Phi_{1\not\rightsquigarrow 2}$ can only possibly reduce the optimal social welfare, we have $\OPT \le \OPT(\Phi_{2\not\rightsquigarrow 1})$.
+Despite this, with a bit of counterintuition, we show that the two optimal values are essentially the same under the assumption about $(O_1, O_2)$ in \Cref{lem:optcTwo}.
+In other words, there exists one among all the allocations maximizing the social welfare subject to $\Phi_{2\not\rightsquigarrow 1}$ that satisfies $\Phi_{1\not\rightsquigarrow 2}$ as well (and is thus EF1).

+Afterward, as described above, constraint $\Phi_{2\not\rightsquigarrow 1}$ can be converted to the capacity constraint of the knapsack problem if the item $g$ to be removed from agent 1's bundle is known.
+Then we show that the allocation after invoking FPTAS of the knapsack problem already achieves $(1-\epsilon)\cdot \OPT(\Phi_{2\not\rightsquigarrow 1})$ by the correctness of FPTAS of the knapsack problem.

+Finally, \Cref{lem:localsearch} demonstrates that the local search subroutine transforms the allocation into an EF1 allocation without decreasing the social welfare, which means the final allocation $(1-\epsilon)$ approximates $\OPT$ (\Cref{lem:Oneepsilon}).
+With the guarantee of approximation proved in \Cref{lem:Oneepsilon}, \Cref{thm:FPTAS} holds immediately as we can verify that the algorithm's running time is polynomial in $m$ and $1/\epsilon$ by the property of FPTAS for Knapsack.
+The non-trivial part of the time complexity analysis is the running time for the local search, which is analyzed in~\Cref{lem:localsearch}.